postmanlabs/labs-docs/src/pages/docs/sending-requests/variables.md

 You can define variables in a variety of ways, depending on if you need [global](#defining-global-variables), [environment](#defining-environment-variables), or [collection](#defining-collection-variables) scope.

-### Defining variables in the request builder

-To create a variable at any scope from the request builder:
+You can also define variables at any scope in the request builder:

 1. Select the data you need, for example in the address, parameters, headers, or body.
+Select **Set as variable**.

     <img src="https://assets.postman.com/postman-docs/set-as-var-prompt.jpg" alt="Set as variable" width="450px"/>

-1. Choose **Set as variable** &gt; **Set as a new variable**.
+1. Select **Set as a new variable**.

     <img src="https://assets.postman.com/postman-docs/set-as-a-new-var.jpg" alt="Set as variable" width="300px"/>